-Just the other day, I rejoiced at the first fall foliage and looked forward to a respite from the mosquitos that drove me and my dogs mad all summer long.
-And then, just as I was about to fall asleep, I heard a familiar buzzing sound by my ear.
-Visions of heartworm and West Nile virus raced through my mind as I grabbed my trusty bottle of Neem oil, which I'd optimistically (stupidly) relocated to the shelf (it had taken up residence on the night stand all summer for ease of access), and dabbed the stuff on everyone in the house: dogs, cats, and myself.
+It’s Heartworm Prevention Month, and I’ve been bracing for the return of mosquitos — to drive me and my dogs mad all summer long.
+Just the other night, as I was about to fall asleep, I heard a familiar buzzing sound by my ear.
+Visions of heartworm and West Nile virus raced through my mind as I grabbed my trusty bottle of Neem oil, and dabbed the stuff on everyone in the house: dogs, cats, and myself.

 The next day, I hopped on the subway to race to a meeting … and I noticed a skeeter hovering around my ankles (which for some reason are mosquito magnets).